24 min read

 Data dependency

-AI for procurement is only as good as the data it has access to.
+AI for procurement is only as good as the data it can access.
 Think of it as looking for directions with a map full of missing roads and mislabeled cities.
 If the data is incomplete, inconsistent, or riddled with errors, the AI’s outputs will be unreliable.
-For example, flawed historical spending data might lead AI to paint an inaccurate picture and completely miss key spending trends.
+For example, flawed historical data about purchases might lead AI to paint an inaccurate expense picture and completely miss key spending trends.

 The challenge gets even bigger when procurement data comes in a chaotic mix of formats.
-Invoices, supplier contracts, and emails often live in unstructured forms, with inconsistent details and messy inputs.
-Generative AI in procurement is built to handle “noisy” data, but when the noise gets too loud — think scattered formats, duplicate entries, and gaps — it struggles to extract valuable insights.
+Invoices, supplier contracts, and emails often exist in unstructured forms, with inconsistent details and messy inputs.
+Generative AI in procurement is built to handle distorted data, but when the noise gets too loud — think scattered formats, duplicate entries, and gaps — AI struggles to provide valuable insights.
 This makes it hard for organizations to trust AI-generated recommendations and predictions, limiting its real value in procurement.

 Ethical concerns

-Generative AI in procurement, while powerful, introduces ethical concerns that need careful attention.
+Generative AI in procurement, while powerful, introduces ethical concerns that need careful consideration.
 Like other AI systems, it carries the risk of perpetuating or amplifying biases, especially in areas like supplier selection.
 If generative AI in procurement is trained on historical data that includes biased decision-making — such as favoritism toward larger suppliers or certain geographic regions — it may unintentionally prioritize those same suppliers.
-This could result in overlooking smaller, minority-owned businesses or suppliers with better ethical practices.
+This could result, for example, in overlooking smaller, minority-owned businesses or suppliers with better higher prices but ethical practices.

 Moreover, generative AI could create procurement models or contracts that are heavily influenced by profit-driven factors without accounting for ethical considerations like sustainability and social responsibility.
-Without proper oversight, gen AI in procurement might design strategies that prioritize efficiency and cost savings over the broader values a company upholds, such as supporting diverse suppliers or addressing environmental impact.
-Therefore, businesses need to implement measures to ensure generative AI not only supports business goals but also aligns with ethical and social standards.
+Without proper management, gen AI in procurement might design strategies that prioritize efficiency and cost savings over the broader values a company upholds, such as supporting diverse suppliers or addressing environmental impact.
+Therefore, businesses need to implement measures to ensure generative AI not only supports financial business goals but also aligns with ethical and social standards of the company.

 Resistance to change

-Procurement teams often resist AI adoption because they see it as a threat to their job security and expertise.
+Procurement teams often resist the adoption of artificial intelligence because they see it as a threat to their job security and undermining their expertise.
 These professionals have honed skills over the years, managing supplier relationships and navigating the complexities of negotiations, risk management, and compliance.
-The idea that a machine could handle some of their tasks makes them think that the use of AI in procurement undermines the value they’ve built through human experience and judgment.
+The idea that a machine could handle some of their tasks makes them think that the use of AI in procurement undermines the value they’re bringing to the table through human experience and judgment.

 Furthermore, procurement professionals often question whether AI can truly grasp the human elements of procurement, such as supplier reliability during crises or navigating cultural differences.
 These nuanced factors are tough for algorithms to capture, creating a gap between AI’s potential and the real-world, relationship-driven nature of procurement.